bo-rc/CarND-LaneLines-P1/writeup_P1.md

 ![pipeline](./pipeline.png)

 This simple pipeline consisted of 5 steps, as shown in the above figure.
 First, the image is converted to grayscale.
 Second, the image is smoothed by a gaussian blur operation.
 Third, the image is processed by Hough line transformation to derive all possible line segments.
-Fourth, the image is masked to only select a region corresponding to the front lane the car is facing.
-Finally, all line segments in the selection region is processed by function to derive two lane lines, one for the left the other for the right.
+Fourth, the image is masked to only select a region corresponding to the front lanes the car is facing.
+Finally, all line segments in the selection region are processed by function (see below) to derive two lane lines, one for the left the other for the right.

 To draw a single line on the left and right lanes, a new helper function is created:
 ```python